Huckleberry Finn and His Friends: Broadcast

-In the United Kingdom, it was first screened on BBC1 in 1982 in two halves in the Spring and Autumn seasons.
-It was repeated again during the summer of 1984.
+In the United Kingdom, it was first screened on BBC1 in 1982 in the early evening children's television slot.
+It was repeated in 1984 in the same slot, and again the following year as part of early morning school holiday broadcasts.

-The series was re-shown many times during the 1980s to early 1990s and has grown somewhat of a cult following.

 Home media

 In 2007, the complete series was released as a 4 DVD box set by Fabulous Films in the UK.
 It contains many extras including a 12-page colour booklet and a 30-minute 'making of' documentary featuring interviews with many stars of the series including Sammy Snyders, Ian Tracey, and Blu Mankuma.